 Customize and analyze Smiley scale question

-In the Settings tab of your Smiley scale question, you'll find the options to change the Text of the very left, Text on the very right, select the Number of answers, and choose if you want to show the Submit button.
+In the Settings tab of your Smiley scale question, you'll find the options to change the Text on the very left, Text on the very right, select the Number of answers, and choose if you want to show the Submit button:

 The results of a Smiley scale will be presented as a graph and as a breakdown of what percentage of all responses was provided for each answer choice.
 You'll also see how many responses your question collected over time.